-Roy Bahat is the head of Bloomberg Beta, a venture fund backed by Bloomberg L.P., which invests in companies that make business work better – including media companies.
-He also teaches media courses at UC Berkeley’s Haas School of Business.
-Bahat co-founded a hardware company, OUYA, and for five years, led News Corp.’s IGN Entertainment, an online media company.
-Fast Company named Bahat to its “Most Creative People in Business” list.
+Roy Bahat is the head of Bloomberg Beta, a venture fund backed by Bloomberg LP, which invests in companies that make business work better – including media companies.
+He also teaches media courses at the University of California, Berkeley’s Haas School of Business.
+Bahat co-founded a hardware company, Ouya, and for five years led News Corp.’s IGN Entertainment, an online media company.
+Fast Company named Bahat to its 2014 Most Creative People in Business list.
 He is a graduate of Harvard College and was a Rhodes scholar at the University of Oxford.

-Suzette Clarke is a public relations and communications consultant to CEOs and boards of directors.
-She is the president of the board of directors of Slide Ranch, a nonprofit teaching farm.
-Clarke is an angel and venture capital investor.
-From 1996 to 2003, she was Hewlett-Packard Co.’s vice president of global communications, with responsibility for the company’s worldwide public relations.
-Prior to HP, Clarke was an independent producer in television and documentary for Wired, BBC, PBS and Channel Four Films.
-She is a graduate of the University of Leeds and holds a Master of Science in economics from The London School of Economics and Political Science.
+Suzette Clarke is a public relations and communications consultant to CEOs and boards of directors and an angel and venture capital investor.
+From 1996 to 2003, she was Hewlett-Packard Co.’s vice president of global communications, with responsibility for its worldwide public relations.
+Prior to that, Clarke was an independent producer in television and documentary for Wired, BBC, PBS and Channel Four Films.
+In addition to serving on CIR’s board, she is president of the board of directors of Slide Ranch, a nonprofit teaching farm.
+Clarke is a graduate of the University of Leeds and holds a master’s degree in economics from The London School of Economics and Political Science.

-Gabriel Stricker is vice president of policy and communications at Google Fiber, a subsidiary of Alphabet Inc. Previously, Stricker served as the chief communications officer of Twitter Inc., where he led its public policy and media relations functions.
+Gabriel Stricker is vice president of communications at Niantic Inc., which focuses on creating augmented reality games that encourage outdoor activity and exploration.
+Previously, he served as the vice president of policy and communications at Google Fiber, a subsidiary of Alphabet Inc. Before that, Stricker served as the chief communications officer of Twitter, where he led its public policy and media relations functions.
 He began his career in the electoral arena, having played a key role on campaigns for political and governmental clients around the world.
-He is the author of the bestselling book on guerrilla marketing, “Mao In the Boardroom,” published by St. Martin’s Press.
-Stricker received his undergraduate degree from UC Berkeley and his master’s degree in international affairs from Columbia University.
-He has served on the CIR board since 2011.
+He is the author of the best-selling book on guerrilla marketing, “Mao in the Boardroom.”
+Stricker received his undergraduate degree from the University of California, Berkeley and his master’s degree in international affairs from Columbia University.
+He serves on the board of the Planned Parenthood Action Fund and has served on CIR’s board since 2011.

-Jeffrey W. Ubben is a founder, chief executive officer and the chief investment officer of ValueAct Capital.
-He is a director of Willis Group Holdings PLC, a former chairman and director of Martha Stewart Living Omnimedia Inc. and a former director of Acxiom Corp., Catalina Marketing Corp., Gartner Group Inc., Insurance Auto Auctions Inc., Mentor Corp., Omnicare Inc., Misys plc, Per-Se Technologies Inc., Sara Lee Corp. and several other public and private companies.
-Ubben serves as chairman of the national board of the Posse Foundation, is on the board of trustees of Northwestern University, and is on the board of the American Conservatory Theater.
-He holds a B.A. from Duke University and an MBA from the Kellogg School of Management at Northwestern University.
+Jeffrey W. Ubben is a founder and the CEO of ValueAct Capital.
+He is a director of Twenty-First Century Fox, where he is a member of the audit committee, and Willis Towers Watson PLC, where he is a member of the compensation committee.
+He is the former chairman and director of Martha Stewart Living Omnimedia and a former director of Catalina Marketing Corp., Gartner Group Inc., Mentor Corp., Misys PLC, Sara Lee Corp., Valeant Pharmaceuticals International and several other public and private companies.
+Prior to founding ValueAct Capital in 2000, he was a managing partner at Blum Capital Partners.
+In addition, Ubben serves on the boards of Duke University, Northwestern University and the E.O.
+Wilson Biodiversity Foundation and formerly served as chairman of the national board of the Posse Foundation.
+Ubben has a bachelor’s degree from Duke University and M.B.A. from the Kellogg School of Management at Northwestern University.

-Howard Zack is an angel investor focused principally on the nexus of health and wellness, food and prevention and exercise.
-He brings an overarching consumer perspective to bear as a former Procter & Gamble marketing executive.
-He co-founded two Internet startups and pioneered factory outlet development in Northern California.
+Howard Zack has been an entrepreneur, developer and angel investor and presently is the managing partner of WhoKnew Ventures, an early-stage fund focused mainly on health and wellness, nutrition and prevention.
+WhoKnew also operates Marincubator, the only startup incubator in Sausalito, California.
+Zack brings an overarching consumer perspective to investing, as a former P&G marketing executive.
+He co-founded two internet startups and pioneered factory outlet development in Northern California.
 In addition, he is deeply involved in a range of nonprofit organizations.
-Zack holds a B.A. from Stanford University and an MBA from Harvard University.
+Zack holds a bachelor’s degree from Stanford University and M.B.A. from Harvard University.